-- Public Debates: the directors and numerous invited speakers from various fields share their work inprogress or recent publications in order to engage in public debates about their research to date and their current projects.
+- Public Debates: the directors and numerous invited speakers from various fields share their work in progress or recent publications in order to engage in public debates about their research to date and their current projects.
 Rather than long lectures followed by a brief discussion, we aim to facilitate dynamic engagements that bring to life both intellectual and practical work, thereby allowing all of us to collectively work through pressing issues for the contemporary age.
-Click here to see video recordings of some of the past speakers.
+We always make a concerted effort, moreover, to have a healthy mix of speakers from various backgrounds and at different stages in their careers, and we regularly include intellectuals who work outside of the academy.
+Click here to see video recordings of some of the past events.

 - Working Groups: the participants in the Summer School have the opportunity, if they would like, to present their own research projects in various working groups and workshop them with other participants.

 Although these activities are oriented toward a graduate level of education, anyone with the requisite background is welcome to apply.
 Participants come from around the globe and often include advanced undergraduates, graduate students, postdocs, faculty, autodidacts, artists, writers and independent researchers.
 In any given year, there are usually participants from about 15 different disciplines or fields of work, who come from 4-6 different continents.

 The primary language of discussion is English, but some of the activities take place in French with English summary translations that are projected on a screen.
 Therefore, it is beneficial, although not at all required, that applicants have a working knowledge of the French language.

 Jennifer Ponce de León

 Associate Director in Paris

 Program Administrator and Primary Contact